iogbole/ebpf-network-viz/README.md

 # Monitoring TCP Retransmissions with eBPF, Go, and Prometheus: A Beginners guide to eBPF.

-As a Product Manager who enjoys writing proof-of-concept (PoC) code to better understand the intricacies of the technologies and ideas I'm exploring, I've found eBPF to be particularly irresistible.
-This curiosity was sparked by a past experience where diagnosing intermittent packet losses was nothing short of a nightmare.
-With my MBA now complete, I've started reading Liz Rice's book on eBPF and couldn't resist the temptation to get hands-on.
-Had I had access to eBPF during that challenging time, using it for passive network monitoring would have simplified the process immensely.
+As a Technical Product Manager, I do more than just manage products—I deeply engage with the technology that underpins them.
+In my case, this technology is eBPF (Extended Berkeley Packet Filter).
+Having recently completed my MBA, I picked up Liz Rice's ["Learning eBPF"](https://isovalent.com/books/learning-ebpf/) book.
+The book was so enlightening that I couldn't resist rolling up my sleeves to get hands-on with this revolunationary technology.

+But why eBPF and, more specifically, why focus on monitoring TCP retransmissions?
+Well, a past nasty experience involving troubleshooting intermittent connectivity issues for an APM agent in production for a customer left me realising the need for better tools; Wireshark has its limitations.
+Had eBPF been in my toolkit back then, that daunting issue would have been far easier to diagnose and resolve.

-This blog is primarily a record of my learning path into eBPF and Go, and it's intended for anyone who is curious about taking a stab at it.
-Here, we'll delve into how you can effectively monitor network events using eBPF, Go, and Prometheus.
+This blog is intended to chronicle my hands-on exploration of eBPF and Go, and is aimed at anyone interested in diving into these technologies.
+We'll explore how to effectively monitor network events using eBPF, Go, and Prometheus.

 ## The Ghost in the Network: TCP Retransmissions